akshayshrivastav866/news-aggregator/README.md

 4. npm start, once step 3 completes
 5. Open URL provided at the end of build

-# Installation & Up for Frontend
+# Installation & Up for Backend

 1. Assuming you have cloned repo and on root level
 2. cd `backend`
 3. composer install `(Installing all BE project dependencies)`
 4. php artisan migrate
+5. Open `backend/app/Http/Controllers/Controller.php` and input API keys acquired from respective sources
 5. php artisan serve
 6. Open URL provided at after success of step 5